 Keep that framing in mind for the rest of this post.
 When we walk through the workflow and show example output, you're looking at raw material for a human engineer to refine — not the finished article.

-You absolutely can, and if you've read the Protect write-up, you've already seen how terraform import and terraform query with list blocks can bring existing resources under management.
+You absolutely can, and if you've read the Jamf Platform provider write-up, you've already seen how terraform query with list blocks and terraform import can bring existing resources under management.

 But if you've been managing a Jamf environment through the console for any length of time, you'll know there's a lot in there.
-Manually importing everything means inventorying every resource type, writing hundreds of import blocks with the correct Jamf IDs, figuring out which policy references which script and which group and which category, extracting embedded scripts and configuration profile payloads into standalone files, and dealing with provider quirks around default values.
+Doing it by hand means inventorying every resource type, writing query and import blocks for each one, figuring out which policy references which script and which group and which category, extracting embedded scripts and configuration profile payloads into standalone files, and dealing with provider quirks around default values.

 That's a lot of work.
 We wanted to make this easier.